-The Cabinet policy paper template below outlines the headings and type of information that need to be included in a policy paper.
+The Cabinet policy paper template below outlines the headings and type of information that needs to be included in each section of a policy paper.
 These are set out in the style that should be used.

 [Security classification – minimum of In Confidence required]